puppetlabs/puppetlabs-puppet_agent/README.markdown

 ## Module Description

 The puppet_agent module installs the Puppet Collection 1 repo (as a default, and on systems that support repositories); migrates configuration required by Puppet to new locations used by puppet-agent; and installs the puppet-agent package, removing the previous Puppet installation.
-When starting from Puppet 3, it will upgrade to the latest Puppet open-source release, or to the latest puppet-agent package supported by your PE installation.

 If a package_version parameter is provided, it will ensure that puppet-agent version is installed.
-The package_version parameter is required to perform upgrades starting from a puppet-agent (Puppet 4) package.
+The package_version parameter is required to perform upgrades starting from a puppet-agent package.

-This module expects Puppet to be installed from packages.

 ## Setup